 • Complete and Tension.

-• Attach one side of the cable to the jaw of the turnbuckle, and the other to the eyebolt using an anchor shackle.
-Rotate the turnbuckle body until the cable meets the desired tension.
+Attach one side of the cable to the jaw of the turnbuckle and the other to the eyebolt using an anchor shackle.
+Rotate the turnbuckle body until the cable reaches the desired tension.

 Building a cable rigging assembly is a great skill to have.
 You can find every product used in this video linked below.